Programistyk/FuelioImport/README.md

 Due to limited documentation and access to Fuel Log dumps, only Litres as Fuel Unit, l/100km as Consumption Unit and Kilometers as Dinstance unit were tested.
 After importing into Fuelio, remember to verify or set your cars fuel type!
 FuelLog does not support that information at all.

+Drivvo backups are locale-dependant, so in order to support all of them, we need to be given more examples.
+Currently spanish, english and polish backups should be working fine.
+Others might missinterpret "refuelling to full" flag.

 ## Requirements
 FuelioImport converter is built for current PHP version (PHP7), but any stable PHP version should do the job.